TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 ## Contents

-This folder documents the chromatin loop analyses demonstrated using the *E. scolopes* (stage 29) sample 212493, and the differential chromatin loop analyses samples demonstrated using the *E. scolopes* (stage 25) sample 212492 and 212493 (stage 29) at 50 and 100 kb resolution.
+This folder documents the chromatin loop analyses demonstrated using the *E. scolopes* (stage 29) sample 212493 at 50 and 100 kb resolution, and the differential chromatin loop analyses samples demonstrated using the *E. scolopes* (stage 25) sample 212492 and 212493 (stage 29) at 50 and 100 kb resolution.

-## Differential loop calling
+## Differential loop analysis

-## Running Mustache for differential loop calling
+### Running Mustache for differential loop calling

 [Mustache](https://github.com/ay-lab/mustache) was run in differential mode using `.hic` files and absolute BED files for each stage.
 Below are examples of the commands used: